 Why ecommerce stores rely on CDNs

 Interactions between businesses often rely on CDNs, as do businesses that serve online content to customers.
-Ecommerce stores serving a global audience utilise CDNs to ensure that all customers have a pleasant user experience, regardless of location.
+Ecommerce stores serving a global audience utilize CDNs to ensure that all customers have a pleasant user experience, regardless of location.

-CDNs are used for applications beyond ecommerce, including catalyzing video, games, voice, mobile content etc. Websites that feature videos or other large media files generally utilise a CDN.
+CDNs are used for applications beyond ecommerce, including catalyzing video, games, voice, mobile content etc. Websites that feature videos or other large media files generally utilize a CDN.
 In a nutshell, CDNs are critical to providing lightning-quick access to web content.
 If CDNs did not exist, users would be loading files from across the country or the world rather than accessing them through nearby servers.

-Ecommerce platforms such as BigCommerce come equipped with CDNs so customers from anywhere in the world can access a store without interruption.
+Ecommerce platforms such as Bigcommerce come equipped with CDNs so customers from anywhere in the world can access a store without interruption.